microsoft/vscode-docs/docs/languages/powershell.md

 ## Additional resources

-More detailed documentation can be found in the PowerShell documenation.
+More detailed documentation can be found in the PowerShell documentation.
 Start with [Using VS Code][30].

-Check out the FAQ page on the
+Check out the [troubleshooting guide][31] for answers to common questions.
-[PowerShell extensions Wiki][31].

 For more information on debugging, check out the _Hey, Scripting Guy!_ two-part blog post series written by [@keithHill][32] on debugging with the PowerShell extension: